 - ongoing group meetings and consultations to keep participants on track

-- dietary fat target of 20% of daily caloric intake
+- Dietary fat target of 20% of daily caloric intake

 - Increasing the consumption of fruits, vegetables, and grains

 The control group (29294) were given no advice and left to eat their habitual diets.
 The trial lasted eight years, meaning that this was a very large, long, expensive intervention.
 Trials like this only come along once in a lifetime.
-To ensure the participants stuck to the diet the ongoing support and monitoring was unusually thorough.
+To ensure the participants stuck to the diet the ongoing support and monitoring were unusually thorough.

 The study group achieved a reduction in fat intake of 10.7% in the first year, compared to the control group.
 By year 6 the difference had only dropped slightly to 8.2% so long-term compliance was good.
 They also increased